toddm92/aws/scripts/python/subnet-test/README.md

 ### AZ Subnet Test

 <p>
+It's not uncommon in older AWS accounts (i.e. with EC2-Classic) to come across a "depreciated zone" where VPC subnets are not permitted.
 This Python script tests creating a VPC subnet in each availability-zone for every AWS region.

 <b>Requirements:</b>